History of Generative AI: A Brief Overview

 ELIZA was developed by Joseph Weizenbaum at MIT in the 1960s and was the first program to mimic human conversation through natural language processing.
 It could engage users in simple dialogue and create the illusion of understanding human speech.
 ELIZA was a simulated psychotherapist and was not only a technical achievement but also a social experiment to show how much users could bond with a machine.

 ELIZA’s genius was in its simplicity and the implications for conversational AI.
+When processing user input, ELIZA analyzed individual data points in the conversation to generate responses.
 It showed that language models and virtual assistants could one day understand and respond to human speech in ways previously thought impossible.

 Pattern Recognition

 The 1960s and 70s saw huge advances in facial recognition.
 Researchers like Ann B. Lesk, Leon D. Harmon and A. J. Goldstein improved the technology by using specific markers to increase recognition accuracy.
+The use of structured data was crucial in enabling accurate pattern recognition, as it provided reliable and high-quality information for these early systems.
 This was:

 Also Seppo Linnainmaa’s backpropagation technique introduced in the 1970s was a major breakthrough for training neural networks.
 By moving the errors backwards through the layers it was possible to improve the model’s accuracy and speed.
 These early pattern recognition developments paved the way for the modern generative ai models that can create realistic images and process huge amounts of data with unprecedented precision.